KGUN-TV: Subchannels

-The station's digital signal is multiplexed:
+KGUN-TV's transmitter is located atop Mount Bigelow, northeast of Tucson.
+The station's signal is multiplexed:

 The main channel is also simulcast from the KWBA-TV transmitter as an aid to reception in parts of the market, particularly to the south of Tucson.

+Beginning with the 2024–25 NHL season, select Utah Mammoth and Vegas Golden Knights games air on KGUN's Antenna TV subchannel—as with KNXV-TV in Phoenix—during conflicts with sister station KWBA-TV.

 Analog-to-digital transition

 KGUN-TV discontinued regular programming on its analog signal, over VHF channel 9, on June 12, 2009, as part of the federally mandated transition from analog to digital television; KGUN moved its digital signal from its pre-transition UHF channel 35 to VHF channel 9.

 Translator

 Since 1967, KGUN-TV has operated a translator on Tumamoc Hill, now K27OP-D on channel 27.
 This facility, which originally operated on channel 77, was established for the benefit of viewers in the Catalina Foothills, who are shaded from the Mount Bigelow transmitter by terrain.